swipswaps/python-haikubot/README.md

 # howto

+1. install/set up python3.
+I recommend using a virtualenv but you don't have to
+2. install the requirements: pip install -r requirements.txt
-1) Set BOT_ID and SLACK_BOT_TOKEN as environent variables.
+3. Set BOT_ID and SLACK_BOT_TOKEN as environent variables.
 The page for starterbot has good instructions if you dont know how

-2) run the bot
+4. run the bot

-3) the bot will watch channels it has access to.  if it finds a haiku, it will let the channel know
+5. the bot will watch channels it has access to.  if it finds a haiku, it will let the channel know